green-sprout/docs/docs/docs/general/srs.md

 **Story points:** 13

 **3. Write review**
 A reviewer has the possibility to write a review for the currently selected restaurant.
-The review includes a rating and optionally pictures as well a review text.
+The review includes a rating as well as review text.
 Sequence Diagram:
 ![Sequence Diagram to write review](../../assets/srs/writereview-sd.svg) GUI Mockup: